Our Collaborator — Three Dot Dash

 The anchor event for the 3DD is the annual Just Peace Summit.
 Every year, 25 to 35 Global Teen Leaders (GTLs) ages 12 to 19 are carefully selected from nominations by a coalition of non-governmental organizations (NGOs) and other qualified organizations.
 Those who are selected participate in the yearlong 3DD initiative based on their prior accomplishments.
 The weeklong Just Peace Summit begins the year, and provides the tools GTLs need to further their work and amplify their messages globally.
 The name Just Peace comes from 3DD’s inspiration, Mattie, and his final book, Just Peace: A Message of Hope.

 Mattie’s mom, Jeni (aka Mama Peace) shares Mattie’s message and vision for peace in a series of “Mosaic” assemblies that follow the chapters of Mattie’s book.
-The teens also participate in many workshops led by many influential and international storytellers who are experts in a number of fields related to peace, media, and public relations.
+The teens also participate in many workshops led by many influential and international storytellers and creative activists who are experts in a number of fields related to peace, media, the arts, technology, and public relations.

 To view photos of the 3DD GTLs across the years,